gvwilson/thirdbit/src/fiction/santas/index.md

 A few minutes later they turned a corner and he stopped short.
 One of the pirates said a bad word.
 Another shushed her.
-"Welcome to Flump Street," the Elfabot said brightly.
+"Welcome to Flump Street," Elfabot said brightly.

 The short street in front of them was as clean and well-kept as the rest of the city wasn't.